NiklasMerz/cordova-plugin-fingerprint-aio/README.md

 ## Work in Progress
 Use with caution at the moment.
 Still under development..

-ngCordova support planed for the future.
+ngCordova support planned for the future.

 ### Current status
 Android authentication seems to be working fine with the demo app (see below). iOS needs to tested ( lack of Apple hardware).
-The API is still in a constant stage of change but it will be similar to the implementation of Matthew Wheatley (@mjwheatly).
+The API is still in a constant stage of change but it will be similar to the implementation by Matthew Wheatley (@mjwheatly).

 ## How to use